 Stay in Cherry Creek if you want to visit the Denver Botanic Gardens; you love shopping; you want to stay in a safe neighborhood; you want to walk the Cherry Creek Trail.

-Best places to stay in Cherry Creek:
+Best places to stay in Denver in Cherry Creek:

-6. Uptown – North Capitol Hill, where to stay in Denver with families
+6. Uptown – North Capitol Hill

 Located north of Capitol Hil, Uptown is the oldest residential district in Denver with many Victorian and Queen Anne buildings and tree-lined streets, lovely shops, and a relaxed vibe.